-The purpose of this group is to ensure people with disabilities in the Canterbury and West Coast District Health Board areas have the health services they need, and feel included in decisions about their health.
+The purpose of this group is to ensure people with disabilities in the Canterbury and West Coast districts have the health services they need, and feel included in decisions about their health.

 The DSG meets approximately monthly.
 The main points discussed, the advice it provides and the work it instigates are all recorded as key messages.
 The key messages are public, and are also sent by email to identified stakeholders and any person that has asked to go on the mailing list.